jonobr1/two.js/wiki/README.md

   Two.js is deeply inspired by flat [motion graphics](http://en.wikipedia.org/wiki/Motion_graphics).
 As a result, two.js aims to make the creation and animation of flat shapes easier and more concise.

 * #### Scenegraph
   At its core two.js relies on a [scenegraph](http://en.wikipedia.org/wiki/Scene_graph).
 This means that when you draw or create an object (a Two.Path or Two.Group), two actually stores and remembers that.
-After you make the object you can apply any number of operations to it — e.g: rotation, translation, scale, etc..
+After you make the object you can apply any number of operations to it — e.g: rotation, position, scale, etc..

 * #### Animation Loop
   Two.js has a built in animation loop.
 It is simple in nature and can be automated or paired with another animation library.
 For more information check out the [examples](https://codepen.io/collection/KpMkbM).